igneus/zalmy-web/README.md

 - Ruby
 - LilyPond
-- Inkscape 1.2 (used for SVG cropping)
+- Inkscape 1.2 (ab/used for automated SVG cropping, can easily be replaced by your tool of choice - see `Rakefile`)

 ## Building